STRUCTURE OF THE CHAIR

 Composition of the Committee

-Sami Aoun: Professor, School of Applied Politics, University of Sherbrooke.
+Sami Aoun: Associate Professor, School of Applied Politics, University of Sherbrooke.
 Director of the Observatory on the Middle East and North Africa (OMAN).
 Raoul Dandurand Chair in Strategic and Diplomatic Studies.
 University of Sherbrooke.

 - David Morin: Full Professor, School of Applied Politics, University of Sherbrooke; Co-Director of the “Observatoire sur la radicalisation et l’extrémisme violent” (OSR).
 University of Sherbrooke.

 - Ghayda Hassan: Psychologist ; Full Professor, Université du Québec à Montréal (UQÀM).
 Director of the Canadian Practitioners Network for the Prevention of Radicalization and Extremist Violence (CPN-PREV).

 - Vivek Venkatesh: Full Professor, Art Education, Concordia University; Director of the Centre for the Study of Learning and Performance; Director of Project SOMEONE (Social Media Education Every Day).
 Concordia University.

 - Abdelwahab Ben Hafaiedh: Professor of Sociology at the Faculty of Humanities and Social Sciences of Tunis University (FSHST) ; President of the Applied Social Science Forum (Arab region); Secretary General of CAFA Network (Civil Actors in Fight Against Violent Extremism).

 - Jonathan Birdwell: Deputy Director and Head of Policy and Research at the Institute of Strategic Dialogue (ISD).

 - Nicolas Chabot: Head of the State Security Team at the Department of Intelligence, Analysis and Operations Support Services of the ministère de la Sécurité publique of Québec

 - Larry Gbevlo-Lartey: Director of the African Centre for the Study and Research on Terrorism (ACSRT); Special Representative of the African Union Chairperson for Counter-Terrorism Cooperation.

 - Alfredo Joignant: Full Professor at the School of Political Science of University Diego Portales (UDP); Main Researcher, Political and Social Conflict area (UDP); Main Researcher, Observatory of Conflicts of the Centre for Social Conflict and Cohesion Studies (COES).

 - Daniel Khoeler: Director of the German Institute on Radicalization and De-radicalization Studies (GIRDS); Co-Founder of the peer-reviewed open access Journal for De-radicalization; Member of the Editorial Board of the International Centre for Counter-Terrorism (ICCT) in The Hague.